 What are Featured Snippets?

 Featured snippets show up at the top of the organic search results and quickly answer questions while linking to a site.
-For example, one of our blog posts earned the position of a featured snippet:

 This is different from a knowledge panel, which appears on the side of the search results.
 You’ve seen them if you’ve ever searched for an actor, writer, or city.